AriFordsham/GHCWiki/darcs-evaluation.md

 Advantages:

 - Fairly fast
+- Allows checkout without any history
-- Portable (as portable as python, anyhow)
+- Portable (as portable as python, anyhow), works on Windows
 - Merging works correctly based on closest-common-ancestor
-- Tracking of renamed files / directories merges correctly
+- Tracking of renamed files / directories merges correctly (better even than Mercurial)
 - Revisions form a DAG (more like a tree with merge-points) rather than patchsets
 - Supports convenient "centralised-style" commit-remote-by-default as well as "distributed-style" commit-local-by-default.
 Just 'bind' or 'unbind' your branch whenever you want.
 - Simple clear UI